CheckiO/checkio-empire-battle-craft/info/description.md

-Here is where we will code our units.
-All units in the current craft have the same code which runs when a battle start.
+Here we will code our units.
+All units in the current craft have the same code which runs when a battle starts.
 Units can ask for information about a battle or subscribe to various events.

 **You main goal is destroy the enemy center**.

 ## Get Started

 First we need to start a battle client for our unit.
-This object is the main interface to manage by unit.
+This object is the main interface to manage a unit.
-For that use the `commander` module with the `Client` class.
+Use the `commander` module with the `Client` class.

 ```python
 from battle import commander